Hard Hat Mack

 Hard Hat Mack is a platform game developed by Michael Abbot and Matthew Alexander for the Apple II which was published by Electronic Arts in 1983.
-Ports for the Atari 8-bit family and Commodore 64 were released simultaneously.
-It is part of the first batch of five games from Electronic Arts, and the company calls it out as "truly EA's first game."
+Ports for the Atari 8-bit computers and Commodore 64 were released simultaneously.
+It is part of the first batch of five games from Electronic Arts, and the company called it out as "truly EA's first game."
 Versions for the Amstrad CPC and IBM PC compatibles (as a self-booting disk) followed in 1984.

 Though not a direct clone, Hard Hat Mack is similar in theme and gameplay to Nintendo's 1981 Donkey Kong arcade game.

 Gameplay

 The player guides a construction worker through a series of goals, making use of open paths, springboards, conveyor belts, and elevators, taking care not to run out of time.
 Assuming the role of the titular Hard Hat Mack, the player has three lives.

 Level One (building framework).
 The player must pick up loose girder pieces to fill four gaps in the floor, then capture a moving jackhammer to secure them.
 At the same time, the player must avoid bolts thrown from above, a wandering vandal and OSHA representative, and falling through gaps or off the edge of the building.

 Level Two (construction site).
 The player guides Hard Hat Mack through a four-level construction site in order to collect six lunchboxes guarded by various obstacles.
 An enemy blocks the final hurdle, requiring a carefully timed jump.
 Once all the lunchboxes have been collected, the player must guide Mack up a conveyor belt so that an overhead electromagnet pulls him to safety before he can fall into an incinerator.

 Level Three (factory).
 The player collects six boxes and drops each one into a processor.
 An enemy moves back and forth near one of the boxes, requiring a very careful jump.
 The player must avoid falling into a portable toilet at the bottom center of the screen.

 At the completion of a round, the game cycles anew with faster gameplay and additional enemies.